vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 to retrieve passages from Wikipedia which are feed into a NLP reader model which identifies the answer.
 End-to-end represented using Vespa.

-All these are examples of applications built using AI-powered vector representations, and where real-world deployments need query time constrained search.
+All these are examples of applications built using AI-powered vector representations, and where real-world deployments need query time constrained nearest neighbor search.

 Vespa is available as a cloud service, see [Vespa Cloud - getting started](https://cloud.vespa.ai/en/getting-started), or self-serve [Vespa - getting started](https://docs.vespa.ai/en/getting-started.html).